Kashariyot (Couriers) in the Jewish Resistance During the Holocaust

 Each kasharit has a dramatic story to tell about her efforts to locate, obtain, and transport weapons.
 And each of those who survived had more than one close brush with death.
 Bronka Klibanski, the Dror courier in Bialystok, was smuggling a revolver and two hand grenades hidden in a loaf of country bread in her suitcase.
 At the train station a German policeman asked her what she was carrying.
 By “confessing” that she was smuggling food, she managed to avoid having to open her suitcase.
 Surprisingly, her “honest confession” also evoked a protective response from the policeman who instructed the train conductor to take good care of her and to be sure that no one bothered her or her suitcase.

 Itka Szwajger, a young doctor who was a Bund courier, was also extraordinarily lucky.
 One day she was carrying ammunition in her bag when she was stopped by an ordinary police patrol in Warsaw.
 The officer ordered her to open her bag.
 She smiled and opened the bag wide to show him the potatoes that were on top.
-When he saw the potatoes he waved her on.
+When he saw the potatoes, he waved her on.

-Hela Schupper, the kasharit for Akiva, was sent to Warsaw to buy guns for the Cracow resistance.
+Hela Schüpper, the kasharit for Akiva, was sent to Warsaw to buy guns for the Cracow resistance.
 Knowing that she would be under scrutiny for twenty hours on the trains, she prepared her appearance with great care.
 She dyed her hair to be “really blond,” borrowed an outfit from the mother of a non-Jewish friend so that she would look “very Polish, very stylish and very mature,” and splurged on an elegant handbag.
 Her costume gave her the air of a carefree, chic, cultured lady off to an afternoon of theater.
 When she received the weapons, she carefully taped the five pistols to her body, under her clothing, and hid the explosives and bullets in her fashionable bag.
-Although her stomach was tied in knots, her performance was a success and she returned to Cracow by train without ever being searched.
-(Schupper interview, 1994).
+Although her stomach was tied in knots, her performance was a success and she returned to Cracow by train without ever being searched (Schüpper interview, 1994).
 Gusta Davidson describes Hela’s triumphant return with the guns: “No one had ever been greeted with the outpouring of affection that was showered on Hela…it was truly a miracle…” (Davidson, 70–71).

 Hasia Bornstein, the kasharit who delivered a machine gun and six hundred bullets to the partisans in the forest near Bialystok, was also welcomed as a savior and celebrated with an emotional outpouring of affection and gratitude.
 There was such excitement and rejoicing that the partisans refused to let her leave to return to the city.

 These kashariyot were the lucky ones—and the exceptions.
 Most of the kashariyot, especially those who were sent on missions to buy and smuggle guns, did not survive.
 In fact, the tragic arrest of two of the most talented and most experienced kashariyot, Lonka Korzybrodska and Bela Hazan, was triggered by Lonka’s carrying four pistols to Warsaw.
 Because Lonka and Bela looked “so good,” and because they were so multi-talented, everyone assumed they would always find a way to get through, and they were routinely sent on the most dangerous missions.
-When they were arrested they were, in fact, able to maintain their Aryan cover, despite the fact that they were caught with guns, and neither one was ever unmasked as a Jew.
-(Bela, who was arrested on April 12, 1942, was also carrying Hebrew materials hidden in her long blond braids, but she was able to get rid of them in the bathroom before she was thoroughly searched.)
+When they were arrested, they were, ultimately able to maintain their Aryan cover, despite the fact that they were caught with guns, and neither one was ever unmasked as a Jew.
+Bela, who was arrested on April 12, 1942, was also carrying Hebrew materials hidden in her long blond braids, but she was able to get rid of them in the bathroom before she was thoroughly searched.
 Although they could not explain away the guns, the Gestapo assumed they were working for the Polish resistance and tortured them for information on their contacts.
 But neither Bela nor Lonka broke.
 After months in prison, they were eventually sent to Auschwitz as Poles (while they would have been shot if they had been identified as Jews).
 Lonka died of typhus in Auschwitz in March 1943.
 Bela survived to tell their story (Hazan interview, 1994).

 The fourth mission of the kashariyot was to save Jewish lives.
 Once it became clear that the ghettos were being liquidated, the kashariyot were charged with the massive task of saving as many Jews as possible.
 Aware that they were engaged in a race against time, they embraced the mission with passion: they escorted and aided children and adults in escaping from the ghetto, located rooms for them to stay on the Aryan side, prepared their new identity cards, and supplied them (and those who were hiding and helping them) with financial support.